Alzheimer’s Association Helpline: 800-272-3900

 Dementia Family Education

 The Alzheimer’s Association provides educational opportunities to family members and caregivers covering different topics related to dementia and caring for someone with dementia.
 Click here to find educational events in your area.
-There are also trainings available online.
+There is also training available online.
 Click here to see a list of all available through the Alzheimer’s Association.

 We partner with the Alzheimer’s Association to bring programs to our area.
 Please see the News and Events page for a list of upcoming events in our area.